Updated 17th December 2022.

 My precious gyeranppang pans. 🙂 Pan size: 10.5cm (length) x 7cm (width) x 3cm (height).
-I only bought 5 pan.
+I only bought 5 pans.
 Fyi, this recipe can make 6 gyeranppang.
 If you don’t have this pan, don’t worry.
-You can use ramekin, muffin or cupcake pan as well.
+You can use ramekins, muffin or cupcake pans as well.

 First, place 2 eggs and sugar in a mixing bowl.
-Mix until sugar dissolved.
+Mix until sugar is dissolved.
 Then, add all purpose flour, baking powder, vanilla essence, melted salted butter (I’ve tried using lard instead and it works well) and milk into the mixing bowl.
 Mix it well.

 This is the batter consistency.
 Not too liquidy.

 Coat the gyeranppang pan with melted butter so that it won’t stick to the pan.
 Then pour batter evenly into the 6 pans.
 It should be about 1/4 full.
 Crack an egg into each pan.

 Add your desired toppings.
 I added ham, Chinese parsley, a pinch of salt and black pepper.